GaiaGrosso/NPLM_package/example_1D/README.md

     "correction": "SHAPE", # "SHAPE", "NORM", ""
     }
   ```
   `config.json` is saved in the output folder.
+A detailed description of each entry of the dictionary is given [below](#more-about-the-experiment-set-up).

 - `run_toys.py` allows to submit several experiments on the CERN `lxplus` cluster via `HTCondor`.\
   Usage example: